gsa-tts-archived/searchgov-spider/docs/advanced_setup_and_use.md

 2. Using the [domain spider](../search_gov_crawler/search_gov_spiders/spiders/domain_spider.py) as an example, copy code to the new spider file.

 3. Modify the `rules` in the new spider as needed.
 Here's the [Scrapy rules documentation](https://docs.scrapy.org/en/latest/topics/spiders.html#crawling-rules) for the specifics.

-4. To update the Scrapyd server with the new spider, run:

-        $ scrapyd-deploy <default or endpoint_name>

-        ## Running Against All Listed Search.gov Domains